launchscout/nku/classes/1-24/assignments/1-24-assignment.md

    edit each of their attributes.

-3. Once the student submits the form, they arrive back at the homepage where they see their updated information and a message telling them that they have successfully updated their profile.
+3. Once the student submits the form, they arrive back at the homepage where they see their updated information and a [flash message](http://guides.rubyonrails.org/action_controller_overview.html#the-flash) telling them that they have successfully updated their profile.

 ```